GUI-Based, flexible screen layout, powered by the Windows Presentation Foundation (WPF).

 The following hardware is supported by QIRX:

-QIRX V3 is able to work flexibly in various configurationsv, purely local (i.e. the hardware connected to the local PC), purely remote (i.e. the hardware connected to one or more remote PCs), ore mixed local-remote.
+QIRX (V3, V4) is able to work flexibly in various configurationsv, purely local (i.e. the hardware connected to the local PC), purely remote (i.e. the hardware connected to one or more remote PCs), ore mixed local-remote.

-The picture shows a nearly ideal spectrum of a DAB+ ensemble, 20-fold averaged (the degree of average is GUI-controllable).
+The picture shows a nearly ideal spectrum of a DAB+ ensemble.

 Coarse timing and frequency checks are only performed after a complete synchronization loss.